scmorrison/uzu/README.md

 * **Live reload**: `uzu watch` automatically reloads the browser when a re-render occurs
 * **i18n support**: Use YAML to define each language in the `i18n/` folder (e.g. `i18n/en.yml`)
 * **Page / layout support**: Generate individual pages wrapped in the same theme layout
+* **Trigger rebuild manually**: Press `r enter` to initiate a full rebuild.
+This is useful for when you add new files or modify files that are not actively monitored by `uzu`, e.g. images, css, fonts, or any non .tt or .yml files
 * **Actively developed**: More features coming soon (e.g. more tests, AWS, Github Pages, SSH support...)

 **Note**: Uzu is a work in progress.
 It is functional and does a bunch of cool stuff, but it isn't perfect.
 Please post any [issues](https://gitlab.com/samcns/uzu/issues) you find.